Pavel-research/raml-specs-separated/README.md

 * [Metamodel](metamodel.md) - short description of mental framework which may be used to describe RAML dialect.

 Examples:
- * [Vehicles](example.md) - example of the vehicle specifications language defined using this mental framework
+ * [Garages](example.md) - example of the garage specifications language defined using this mental framework